oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.32.1 General <a id='address-object--general'></a>

-An `address` object describes a physical or virtual address, or a range of addresses, in an “addressable region” (memory or a binary file).
+An `address` object describes a physical or virtual address, or a range of addresses, in an "addressable region" (memory or a binary file).

 ### 3.32.2 Parent-child relationships <a id='parent-child-relationships'></a>

-`address` objects can be linked by their `parentIndex` properties ([§3.32.13](#address-object--parentindex-property)) to form a chain in which each address is specified as an offset from a “parent” object which we refer to as `theParent`.
+`address` objects can be linked by their `parentIndex` properties ([§3.32.13](#address-object--parentindex-property)) to form a chain in which each address is specified as an offset from a "parent" object which we refer to as `theParent`.

 > EXAMPLE: In this example, the location of the Sections region of a Windows ® Portable Executable file \[[PE](#PE)\] is expressed as an offset from the start of the module.
 The location of the .text section is in turn expressed as an offset from Sections.
 >